-The Chief Financial Officer is responsible for establishing and maintaining financial policies, assisting with the development of the citywide annual operating budget, preparing monthly financial reports, managing the City’s Job Development Incentive Program, overseeing banking and investment of City funds, coordinating project financing, and seeking opportunities for debt service savings through refinancing and early defeasance, and providing financial analysis to the City Manager and Board of Commissioners.
+The Assistant City Manager/Chief Financial Officer is responsible for establishing and maintaining financial policies, developing the citywide annual operating budget, preparing monthly financial reports, managing the City's Job Development Incentive Program, overseeing banking and investment of City funds, managing project finances and bidding, overseeing the disposal of surplus assets and property, developing the multi-year capital improvement plan, and seeking opportunities for debt service savings through refinancing and early defeasance, and providing financial analysis to the City Manager and Board of Commissioners.

 Job Development Incentive Program (JDIP)